Ahoy! Moby's bass player has landed in the Bay

 It was alongside Moby that Eliason performed at Glastonbury, headling one of the 2003 festival's three nights.
 The other headline acts in 2003 were REM and Radiohead.

-She has an adult son who lives in London, and an 8-year-old son, Adler, who is in Hawke's Bay with her.
+She has an adult son who lives in London, and an eight-year-old son, Adler, who is in Hawke's Bay with her.

 Eliason has taught for many years at the British and Irish Modern Music Institute (BIMM) in London, where she was Head of Live Performance and, for the last four years, a Leader for a BMus music performance course.